DMontgomery40/Portfolio/Storytime/a-birds-eye-view-of-security.md

 ---
 layout: default
-title: A Potential Pattern Recognition Approach
+title: A Potential Image Classification Approach to Historical Behavioral Analysis
 parent: Storytime
 nav_order: 9
 ---

-# A Potential Pattern Recognition Approach
+# A Potential Image Classification Approach to Historical Behavioral Analysis

 A thought that hit me while working on this write up for Ghost: in my birdnet project experience, we're dealing with these incredibly complex audio waveforms, converting them into simple 2D spectrograms, and then using super efficient CNN-based image classification to identify species.
 We're not analyzing the sound at all - we're just looking at shapes and patterns.